siglens/siglens-docs/docs/metric-ingestion/vector-metrics.md

 # Vector Metrics

-_Ingesting metrics into Siglens using Vector_
+_Ingesting metrics into SigLens using Vector_

 ### 1. Install Vector